LeToNode/Play2.0-CN-doc/production/ProductionHeroku.md

 $ git commit -m "init"
 ```

-## Create a new application on heroku
+## Create a new application on Heroku

 > Note that you need an Heroku account, and to install the heroku gem.